 Wrapping Up: Our Final Tip for Optimizing Your Nonprofit’s Marketing

 The bottom line: running a nonprofit blog takes dedication, consistent writing, and a strong marketing strategy.
 If you follow best practices, your nonprofit will reap benefits like connecting to donors and increasing brand awareness.

 Once you’re ready to promote your nonprofit blog, consider working with a trusted expert like Getting Attention.
 We’ll help you bring new supporters to your website through Google Ad Grant management and make the most of your Google Ad Grant.

 Want to continue your research on nonprofit blogs?
 Explore these additional resources:

 - How to Start a Nonprofit Blog A nonprofit blog is not a simple or easy undertaking.
-It takes work to decide what to post, when to post it, and build your audience.
+It takes work to decide what and when to post and to build your audience.
 Follow this guide to get started.

 - Top 22 Nonprofit and Fundraising Blogs Are you ready to be inspired by the best in the business?
 Learn from top industry leaders by following the best nonprofit and fundraising blogs right now!

 - The Top Nonprofit Marketing Blogs You Should Bookmark Nonprofit marketing blogs serve as an incredible resource for fundraisers and others invested in charitable causes.
 Explore our favorite blogs in this guide!